Mark Boals

 Mark Robert Boals is an American heavy metal singer and occasional bassist, renowned for his powerful vocals with Yngwie Malmsteen.
 Boals is also an occasional singer-songwriter and bassist for the band Foundry.

-Boals' first album with Malmsteen, 1986's Trilogy, achieved platinum status in the US and sold several million copies worldwide.
+Boals' first album with Malmsteen, 1986's Trilogy, sold several million copies worldwide.
 As a young child, he learned to play the piano and bass guitar.
 Although Boals has never had any vocal lessons or training, as a teenager he gained experience as a vocalist in local groups.
 Boals is the founder and vocalist for the band Ring of Fire, and had a brief stint as the bassist for Dokken.